 JWARG’s EID005 research protocol is a study designed to identify and characterize cases of suspected severe infectious disease in West Africa.
 This multi-site protocol opened in Nigeria in 2017 and enrolls adult volunteers who present to clinics as severely ill with a suspected infectious source.
 In addition to receiving care, they provide specimens for laboratory analysis and complete a brief questionnaire that captures basic clinical, demographic and exposure data.

-EID005 brings advanced diagnostic methods to bear in the West African hospital setting, including assays for the diagnosis of Lassa and other viral hemorrhagic fevers, generating data on circulating infectious disease threats in the region and informing countermeasure development.
+EID005 has brought advanced diagnostic methods to bear in the West African hospital setting, including assays for the diagnosis of Lassa and other viral hemorrhagic fevers, generating data on circulating infectious disease threats in the region and informing countermeasure development.

 JWARG also works to conduct clinical and laboratory trainings in Nigeria, Liberia and Ghana to promote infectious disease expertise among professionals in the region.